lalunamel/bun-vscode-extension/README.md

 - running your extension via a VSCode launch config (i.e. using `F5`)
 - placeholder extension metatdata in `package.json`

+## Getting Started

+1. `bun create lalunamel/bun-vscode-extension my-extension`
+2. `cd my-extension`
+3. `code .`
+4. Modify `package.json` with your information
+5. Modify `LICENSE.txt` with the current year and your name

 ## How this template works

 ### Files and folders